 Make magnetic spice jars to stick on your fridge door to free up cupboard space and easily organise your spice collection.
 Use old sweets or chocolate tins that you can easily remove the lids and view all your spices.
 Alternatively, use metal pots with clear lids and stick magnets to the bottom of each.
 You can then position them on a metal panel attached to the wall for an effective spice rack solution.

 You don’t have to have a huge, fancy kitchen to proudly display your pots and pans.
-This is a common (and stylish) hack in tiny city apartments.
+This is a common (and stylish) storage hack in tiny city apartments.
 Not only does it free up valuable shelf space, it also keeps your pans in easy reach.

 Cupboards under sinks are rarely equipped with shelves, so adding them yourself is a great way of organising and storing all your essential cleaning supplies.
 You can even go further and, as well as shelves, attach small baskets to the inside of cupboard doors for storing cloths, sponges, and brushes.
 You can also add hooks for tea towels and washing up gloves.